williampruden/sequelize-associations/README.md

 **GIPHY HERE**

 Success!
 We have a PostgreSQL DB hooked up to our Node/Express application.
 In the coming tutorials we will explore how to create models, migrations, seeders, how to establish associations, and then query based on those associations.
 Sounds fun doesn't it?
-Let's go to learn more in the [One-To-Many Tutorial](https://github.com/williampruden/sequelize-associations/tree/master/01_one-to-many)
+Let's head on over to [One-To-Many Tutorial](https://github.com/williampruden/sequelize-associations/tree/master/01_one-to-many) to learn more!